M7OCM/890/README.md

 ![20231202_140911](https://github.com/M7OCM/890/assets/128899149/5e7548cc-7edc-402c-b838-2062303be3fe)

-Usual disclaimer, experimental firmware on a radio known for spurious signals and harmonics... what could possibly go wrong?! 🧯
+**Disclaimer, experimental firmware on a radio known for spurious signals and harmonics... what could possibly go wrong?!** 🧯

-Use at own risk, no guarantee anything will work correctly or as intended.
-Back up your SPI with OEFW firmware flasher tool before using (see files) and radio data with Chirp.
+**Use at own risk, no guarantee anything will work correctly or as intended.
+Back up your SPI with OEFW firmware flasher tool before using (see files) and radio data with Chirp.**

 ![20231126_232206](https://github.com/M7OCM/890/assets/128899149/54afe5dd-b26f-43c8-a622-3b85a9a4fee7)